 “You wanna get out of here?”
 I asked.
 “It’d be nice to go to a different place.”

 And with that, we set out all across Billings.
 The moon was out and the stars were twinkling.
 A perfect night for a midnight adventure.
 She brought me out to the car and I hopped in.
-What a wonderfuly night, I thought.
+What a wonderful night, I thought.
 I started out cold and alone.
 Now I was getting into a stranger’s car, severely crossfaded.
 And now she was too.

 “How many miles do you think you’ve driven?”